gnosia93/slurm-on-aws/lesson/a10-network-optimize.md

 ### Load Balancing ###
 ![](https://github.com/gnosia93/slurm-on-aws/blob/main/lesson/images/network-optimization.png)

-• Load balancing.
 LLM training produces fat network flows that are hard to load balance across all available network paths using traditional methods such as Equal-Cost Multi-Path (ECMP) routing.
 To address this challenge, we employ two techniques.
 First, our collective library creates 16 network flows between two GPUs, instead of just one, thereby reducing the traffic per flow and providing more flows